 He was appointed by Mayor Wyeth Chandler to the City Court Bench Division 2 in 1982 at the age of 35, becoming one of the youngest judges to serve on the bench.
-During this first year, Judge Potter helped administratively create the Memphis Environmental Court.
+During this first year, Judge Potter helped create the Memphis Environmental Court.
 According to Keep America Beautiful, this was the first environmental court in Tennessee and the third such court in the United States.
 Many of the concepts that are now standard to this type of court in America were designed and developed under his leadership.

 Judge Potter has been honored locally, statewide, and nationally.
-In 2006, the Keep Tennessee Beautiful National Federation honored him with the Iron Eyes Cody Award, the most prestigious lifetime achievement award in raising public awareness and growing environmental compliance into the judicial system of America.
-Most recently, Judge Potter received the Memphis Rotary Club’s 2007 Bobby Dunavant Public Servant Award and in 2009, the Tennessee Governor’s Environmental Stewardship Program recognized his efforts by presenting him with the Robert Sparks Walker Lifetime Achievement Award.
+In 2006, the Keep Tennessee Beautiful National Federation honored him with the Iron Eyes Cody Award, a lifetime achievement award in raising public awareness and growing environmental compliance into the judicial system of America.
+Judge Potter also received the Memphis Rotary Club’s Bobby Dunavant Public Servant Award and in 2009, the Tennessee Governor’s Environmental Stewardship Program recognized his efforts by presenting him with the Robert Sparks Walker Lifetime Achievement Award.